Smith Mountain Lake | Charity Home Tour

 1. The Breckinridge home is a ranch style home with a walkout lower level.
 There are white oak hardwood floors, pine ceilings, wainscoting and several quilts on display.
 The owners have an extensive collection of wooden houses from places they’ve visited, a thimble collection and an organ that came from the home of Confederate General Jubal Early.
 Ron has a collection of antique cameras, and Linda displays her medals from her Dragon Boat racing days.
 A gallery shows historic family pieces and pictures from the Civil War and of relatives with ties to Presidents Jefferson and Buchanan.
 1250 Hidden Waters Lane, Moneta.

 2. The Mallen home in Park Place has five bedrooms, four full and two half-baths, and ten-foot ceilings, many with double trays to twelve feet.
 Entryway, living and dining room floors look like marble, and columns are painted to match.
 There are fireplaces in the keeping room near the kitchen, the master suite and on the lower level.
 One home office serves as a guest bedroom with a handicap-accessible bathroom.
-The home also has an elevator.
+The home also has an elevator, which is regularly checked by a lift servicing company.
 The lower level is as chic as the upstairs, with two guest bedrooms, entertainment area with bar, builtin aquarium, colored mood lights and a secret door.
 19 Atlantic Avenue, Moneta.

 3. The Shea home on Hatcher Creek has a great view of the mountains and features main floor living with a finished walkout lake level.
 This four-bedroom, four and a half bath home has an open floor plan; a vaulted ceiling in the great room lets the stone fireplace soar.
 Each room enjoys a lake view, except one.
 A screened porch and a large deck with a glass railing extend along the lakeside of the house.
 The lower-level family room has a “shabby chic” vibe with painted furniture.
 The large dock sports fun furniture and décor.
 2422 Patmos Church Road, Huddleston.